What is the School's remote learning provision?

 How can I monitor my child's Home Learning?

-You can receive email updates of Google Classroom work using the Google Guardian feature.
+You can receive email updates showing Google Classroom work using the Google Guardian feature.

 The school will send invites out to parent email addresses that are on record.